Bhagya Vastu | Premium Astrology & Vastu Consultation

 Key Takeaways: Irreversible Mistakes

-• Toilets in northeast, staircases in center, and main door errors require structural demolition to correct.
+• Toilets in northeast, staircases in centre, and main door errors require structural demolition to correct.

 • Foundation mistakes manifest years later but cost 5–15 times more to fix than proper initial construction.